yidong72/reasoning-gym/GALLERY.md

 ````
 Example 1:
 Question: This is a logic puzzle.
 There are 4 houses (numbered 1 on the left, 4 on the right), from the perspective of someone standing across the street from them.
 Each has a different person in them.
 They have different characteristics:
- - Each person has a unique name: alice, eric, arnold, peter
+ - Each person has a unique name: arnold, eric, alice, peter
- - People use different phone models: samsung galaxy s21, oneplus 9, google pixel 6, iphone 13
+ - People use different phone models: samsung galaxy s21, iphone 13, google pixel 6, oneplus 9
- - Each person has a favorite drink: coffee, water, tea, milk
+ - Each person has a favorite drink: tea, water, milk, coffee
- - The people keep different animals: horse, cat, fish, bird
+ - The people keep different animals: fish, cat, horse, bird

-1. Peter is the one who only drinks water.
+1. The tea drinker is in the second house.
-9. The fish enthusiast is directly left of the person who keeps horses.
+2. The person who uses an iPhone 13 is in the third house.
-7. The bird keeper is Peter.
+3. Peter and the person who uses a OnePlus 9 are next to each other.
-6. Alice is in the fourth house.
+4. Arnold is in the second house.
-2. The tea drinker is the person who uses a OnePlus 9.
+5. Peter and the cat lover are next to each other.
-3. The person who uses an iPhone 13 is the fish enthusiast.
+6. The person who uses a Google Pixel 6 is the person who likes milk.
-5. The person who uses an iPhone 13 is directly left of the person who uses a Google Pixel 6.
+7. Alice is the person who likes milk.
-8. The coffee drinker is the person who uses an iPhone 13.
+8. The fish enthusiast is in the third house.
-4. The tea drinker and the person who uses an iPhone 13 are next to each other.
+9. The coffee drinker and Alice are next to each other.
-10. Eric and the person who uses a Google Pixel 6 are next to each other.
+10. Peter is the bird keeper.

 What is Name of the person who lives in House 1?
 Answer: peter